 - 1. To file a formal complaint and to generate a University response, the complaint must be dated and made in writing.
 A written complaint may be submitted in person, by U.S. mail, or by fax.
 Complaints may not be submitted by email.
 A written complaint should name the specific nature of the complaint, cite relevant facts, and propose a solution that would be satisfactory to the student. - 2.
 A student shall submit a complaint to the Dean of Student's Office within 30 days from the act causing the complaint.
-The Dean of Students will meet with the Vice President for Academic Affairs and Student Success to determine which administrative office the complaint should be sent to.
+The Dean of Students will determine which administrative office the complaint should be referred.